PabloROvalle/inversion/jupiter_Inv/README.md

 Write_kernel now prints the kernel array for every of the profiles inverted (temperature or abundances).

-Currently the write_inv routine writes the pressure column along with the temperature (always shown) inverted profiles columns and then the sigmas for the molecules inverted, separated by a 'NaN' column (can be removed by changing inv_pos for inv_pos_red in write_inv routine) .
+Currently the write_inv routine writes the pressure column along with the temperature (always shown) inverted profiles columns and then the sigmas for the molecules inverted, separated by a 'NaN' column.

 HOW IT WORKS: The code now is much more simple to use.
 You will need a .pta file with your a priori profiles, and a .spe file with your real spectra.
 In .fuel you will specify which molecules you want to invert marking them with a 2.
 CAUTION: If you are inverting